Jewel Of The Seas deck plans

 - On deck 12, the RCI’s Nursery (Royal Babies & Tots) was added.

-- The Royal Caribbean’s digital signage is now available via numerous touch-screens located throughout the ship.
+- Royal Caribbean’s digital signage boards were installed (numerous touch-screens throughout the ship).
 The Wi-Fi coverage was upgraded to ship-wide.
 The fast-speed VOOM Internet is now available.

 - Cabin renovations included new flat TVs in all passenger rooms.